Successful Christian Fasting – 7 Steps

 Seeing that Jesus’ disciples had to search the scriptures to know and understand the “mysteries of the kingdom of heaven”, we must do a similar thing to learn of the power and reward Christian fasting furnishes the Believer.

 Christian fasting is not for everyone.
 It’s only for Believers.
 Consequently, we cannot fast as we desire, for the Lord God, through His Words, the Bible, instructs us how to fast.

 Conversely, the world could fast however it chooses.
 It is accountable only to itself.
 On the other hand, the Church must obey the Lord, to be effective even in fasting.

 Anybody could do their research and write about fasting.
-And there are many writers who have never done a Christian fast and they are writing about it.
+And there are many writers who have never done any Christian fasting and they are writing about it.